2024 election · · 2 min read

 Photo by Dustin Humes / Unsplash

-Three co-equal branches of government is basic civics.
-The legislative branch makes the laws.
-The executive branch implements the laws.
-The judicial branch interprets the laws.
+Three co-equal branches of government are basic civics.
+The legislative branch makes the laws, the executive branch implements them, and the judicial branch interprets them.

-Under the Utah Constitution, citizens have the same ability to pass laws as the legislature through a ballot initiative.
-In certain circumstances, they also have the ability to veto legislative action through a referendum.
+Under the Utah Constitution, citizens have the same ability to pass laws as the legislature through a ballot initiative and, in certain circumstances, the ability to veto legislative action through a referendum.

 In recent years, Republicans in the Legislature have leveraged their supermajority to block most of the checks on their power.
 With two-thirds in the House and Senate, any threat of a veto by Gov. Spencer Cox is mostly toothless.
 A supermajority also means a referendum can't overturn their decisions at the ballot box.